Don’t make the rookie mistake of opening the wrong credit cards

 Most Airline miles and hotel points are not transferrable

 When you earn miles/points from an airline or hotel co-branded credit card, you’re earning miles/points in the program with which your card is co-branded.
-Airline miles and hotel points generally are not transferrable (or are a horrible ratio) to other programs.
-So if you’re using an AA credit card, you’re only earning AA miles.
-For that reason, I do not use airline and hotel co-branded cards for everyday spending.* Instead, I suggest using cards that earn transferrable points such as Chase Ultimate Rewards or Amex Membership Rewards for your regular spend.
+Airline miles and hotel points generally are not transferable (or are a horrible ratio) to other programs.
+So if you’re using an AAdvantage cobranded credit card from Citi or Barclay, you’re only earning AA miles.
+For that reason, I do not use airline and hotel co-branded cards for everyday spending.* Instead, I suggest using cards that earn transferable points such as Chase Ultimate Rewards or Amex Membership Rewards for your regular spend.

 *Remember, there are always exceptions.
 Depending on your travel goals, it could make sense to continue to use an airline or hotel card for everyday spending if you’re after a certain award currency.
 This is especially true if the award currency you’re trying to collect for a certain redemption is not a transfer partner of Chase Ultimate Rewards or Amex Membership Rewards.